TEHIK-EE/TerminologyServices/input/pagecontent/guidance.md

 #### ConceptMap

-ConceptMap resource shows mapping between two ValueSets, and it is by its definition use-case-specific.
+ConceptMap resource shows mapping between two ValueSets, and it often use-case-specific.
-In some cases, mapping might be done from one CodeSystem to another, but technically it is still defined between two ValueSets that represent the content of the CodeSystem.
+In some cases, mapping might be done from one CodeSystem to another.

 <img src="conceptmap-directed.png" alt="ConceptMap is directed" width="800"/>
 <br clear="all"/>